Siam1205/HFD-HideAndSeek/README.md

 </ul>

 ## Private Comment
-This tool has been developed in 2018 - under no license - for "Cryptography - theory and practice" at the Fulda University of Applied Sciences hence for the purpose of teaching.
-It is <b>properly documented</b> in order to facilitate further changes and improvements by anyone or to provide maintainability in general.<br />
+This tool has been developed in 2018 for "Cryptography - theory and practice" at the Fulda University of Applied Sciences hence for the purpose of teaching.
+It is documented in order to facilitate further changes and improvements by anyone or to provide maintainability in general.<br />
 Although effective, the implemented algorithms are not necessarily efficient regarding the amount of time it takes to hide or extract messages.

 ## Contact